LibrarySearch is RMIT University Library’s search engine and an important place to continue your literature search.

 To access full text for online material eg. e-books or journal articles, you click on ‘Online Access’ link at the item record.

-Go to Library Search and search using keywords for your own research topic.
+Go to Library Search and search using keywords for your own research topic (this link will open in a new tab).

 Locate a peer reviewed article on your topic and access the full text.